tanaka-hideya/NIFREC/README.md

-# NIFREC: Automated geometry optimization workflows for ground-state molecules
+# NIFREC: An Automated Ground-State Structure Optimization with No Imaginary Frequency

+NIFREC is an automated geometry optimization workflow for molecular ground states that incorporates an automated protocol for the elimination of imaginary frequencies.
+NIFREC enables sequential execution of conformer search and quantum chemical calculations across molecular datasets, automatically resolving imaginary frequencies at each stage of the workflow.
-Tools to generate conformers (RDKit), optimize and analyze vibrations (xTB), run Gaussian opt+freq with robust imaginary-frequency remediation, and parse Gaussian results.
+NIFREC provides tools to generate conformers (RDKit), optimize and analyze frequencies (xTB), run Gaussian opt+freq with robust imaginary-frequency remediation, and parse Gaussian results.

 Version: 1.0.0